grumpycoders/pcsx-redux/docs/Lua/rendering.md

 - `nvgCreateImage`
 - `nvgCreateImageMem`

+In addition, the enums and some constructors for the structures used in NanoVG are available as extra values and functions.
+Please refer [to the Lua source code](https://github.com/grumpycoders/pcsx-redux/blob/main/src/gui/nvgffi.lua) for more details.

 The general idea is that the emulator will call `nvgBeginFrame` and `nvgEndFrame` before and after the Lua code is executed, and the Lua code will be able to call the other functions to draw the vector graphics.